-Because we will always engage in relationships that reflect the relationship we have with ourselves and because we always attract what we exude… I had no choice but to look into the “am I emotionally unavailable?” question.
+After realizing that I was getting into relationships that reflected the one I had with myself, I had no choice but to look into the “am I emotionally unavailable?” question.

 If you’re not asking yourself “am I emotionally unavailable?” you have no business wondering if anyone else is.

-Here’s how to tell if you’re emotionally unavailable & how to fix it so you can change your life, your luck and start calling your own shots.
+Here’s how to tell if you’re emotionally unavailable and how to fix it.

 “Am I emotionally unavailable?”
 Here are 15 signs that you may be: